Controvis

 We focus on creating and maintaining argument maps that are:

-• Complex - Covering topics with multiple valid perspectives where visualization adds clarity
+• Complex - Covering topics with multiple valid perspectives where a full and deep structure of relationships adds clarity

 • Interesting - Exploring topics worth understanding in depth